Mohammad0104/database_management/README.md

 connection.close()
 ```

-### Why parameterized queries?

-Parameterized queries help prevent SQL injection and provide a safer way to insert dynamic values into a database.
+I used **parameterized queries** when inserting data.
+This is a safer way to work with user-provided or changing values and helps reduce the risk of SQL injection.

 ---

-# 5. 📄 Semi-Structured Data — XML & XQuery
+# 5. 📄 XML & XQuery

-In addition to relational data, the project explores **semi-structured data** using XML and XQuery.
+The project also includes an example of working with **semi-structured data** using XML and XQuery.

-## Sample XML Document
+## Sample XML

 ```xml
 <MOVIES>